brendt/stitcher.io/app/Blog/Content/2026-01-19-processing-11-million-rows.md

     ->chunk(
 ```

 Indeed, this change made our throughput jump from 30 to **6700 events per second**.
-You would think that's the problem already solved, but we'll actually be able to more than double that result in the end.
+You would think that's the problem already solved, but we'll actually be able to more than triple that result in the end.

 ## Reversing the loop